Bajwa Khurd

 To educate people there is an elementary school.

 A fair at Gurdwara Sahib of Bajwa Khurs is celebrated by the villages of Aidalpur and Bajwa Khurd on 26 and 27 May.

 Transport

 Shahkot Malisian station is the nearest train station.
-The village is 84 km away from a domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 117 km away in Amritsar.
+The village is 84 km away from a domestic airport in Ludhiana and the nearest international airport is located in Chandigarh.
+Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 117 km away in Amritsar.